The Essential Pollinator

 Native pollinators such as bees, butterflies, flies, moths, beetles, and bats are essential for human survival but their populations are in a serious decline.
 Our fuel, food, drugs, and fiber are directly and indirectly taken from plants that depend on pollinators for their existence.
 Some have estimated that one out of every three to four mouthfuls of food we eat results from the actions of pollinators.
 Pollinated crops contribute an estimated $20 billion to our economy each year.
 Native pollinators control the healthy function of our natural ecosystem.
 The documented decline of native pollinators, as well as that of the introduced European honeybee, concerns the scientific community.
 This decline results from the fragmentation and destruction of native habitats which has reduced the food sources for many native pollinators.
 The traditional corridors of nectar- and pollen-rich plant sources have been destroyed by development and changes in land use.
 Isolated habitats are further degraded by non-native and invasive species.
 Misuse of pesticides and the introduction of non-native pollinators have contributed to the extinction of many of our native species.

-Thoughtful plantings, whether in pots and containers or backyard gardens and conservative, appropriate use of pesticides or better yet, an integrated pest management system, can create and establish a stable ecosystem that is pollinator friendly.
+Thoughtful plantings, whether in pots and containers or backyard gardens and a conservative, integrated pest management system, can create and establish a stable ecosystem that is pollinator-friendly.